-The use of empirical method estimations provided an additional degree of verification for streamflow gauges with less than 25 years of record.
+The use of empirical method estimations provides an additional degree of verification for streamflow gauges with less than 25 years of record.
 It is also noted that the calibration process identified uncertainty with the streamflow records for high flows.
 The uncertainty of high flow extrapolation at these gauges could result in further uncertainty of flow estimate methods that rely solely on streamflow gauge data.
-The results are fit for purpose including the of mapping riverine flood hazard zones across the entire Northland region and update existing flood intelligence.